ibuddieat/zk_libcod/README.md

 - The Speex Project (https://www.speex.org/)

 **Further notes**
-- The release notes are aligned with other (private) \*.ZK.\* repositories, therefore these notes do not necessarily reflect what is new in *this* repository.
-This might change in the future.
+- Release notes before version 10.0 were aligned with other (private) \*.ZK.\* repositories, therefore these notes do not necessarily reflect what was new in *this* repository.
 - Use this extension at your own risk (see [LICENSE](LICENSE.md)).
 Some features are considered highly experimental and might not be stable enough for productive use.